Scotchman0/shift-networking-toolkit/README.md

 See https://access.redhat.com/solutions/6987555 for more information on how to anlyize contents pulled by haproxy-gather, and refer to the documentation at https://docs.openshift.com/container-platform/4.11/networking/routes/route-configuration.html#nw-route-specific-annotations_route-configuration for more on how to streamline and optimize your routes.
 This script is designed primarily to aggregate data for easier troubleshooting efforts.

+This is a debugging tool provided without warranty.
+It offers no support from Red Hat or any other official source.
+Please use at your own risk.